Educational Foundation and Chapter Scholarships

 This $1,500 Scholarship will recognize one outstanding female college student who has shown a potential to excel in college studies in the areas of Science, Technology, Engineering, and Math (STEM) and is a full-time student attending schools in or residing in the states of Georgia, South Carolina, North Carolina, Florida, and Alabama, including community colleges.

-This Scholarship will provide scholarship funding at $2,500 per undergraduate awardee and $3,000 per graduate awardee for full-time college students that are underrepresented minorities (i.e. technical female, African-Americans, Latin/Hispanic origin, and/or Native American) or a Gold Star Family Member, currently pursuing an undergraduate or graduate degree (masters or PhD) at an accredited academic institution in the United States and living in the United States.
+This Scholarship will provide scholarship funding at $5,000 per undergraduate awardee and $10,000 per graduate awardee for full-time college students that are currently pursuing an undergraduate or graduate degree (masters or PhD) at an accredited academic institution in the United States and living in the United States.
 Applicants must also be either a current member of the Armed Forces, Veteran, or Gold Star Family Member.